-OKFutures will create a five-year comprehensive, strategic plan by engaging stakeholders in at least eight geographically diverse Oklahoma communities and utilizing parent voice.
-This plan will include specific strategies that provide curriculum and instructional support.
-In addition, the strategic plan will expand partnerships in communities through schools, libraries, community centers, faith-based organizations and more.
+OKFutures created a five-year comprehensive, strategic plan by engaging stakeholders in at least eight geographically diverse Oklahoma communities and utilizing parent voice.
+This plan includes specific strategies that provide curriculum and instructional support.
+In addition, the strategic plan expands partnerships in communities through schools, libraries, community centers, faith-based organizations and more.

-Community Conversations will provide communities an opportunity to describe the current state of Oklahoma's early childhood system, areas in need of improvement and strategies for accomplishing goals.
-These conversations will be framed via OPSR’s School Readiness Pathway by focusing on Health, Early Care and Learning and Family Support and help inform the Strategic Plan.
+Our Community Conversations provided communities the opportunity to describe the current state of Oklahoma's early childhood system, areas in need of improvement and strategies for accomplishing goals.
+These conversations were framed via OPSR’s School Readiness Pathway by focusing on Health, Early Care and Learning and Family Support and will help inform the strategic plan.

-OPSR will partner with local organizations in eleven communities across Oklahoma to host Community Conversations with parents, early childhood professionals and community leaders.
-By utilizing data walks, participants will be empowered to share their insights and help inform the Strategic Plan.
-OPSR will then work with the Urban Institute to craft the Strategic Plan for Oklahoma.
+OPSR partnered with local organizations in eleven communities across Oklahoma to host Community Conversations with parents, early childhood professionals and community leaders.
+By utilizing data walks, participants were empowered to share their insights and help inform the strategic plan.

 What is a data walk?
-In this meeting format, facilitators will present data to participants and then use this data as a springboard for group discussion.
+In this meeting format, facilitators presented data to participants and then used this data as a springboard for group discussion.

-OPSR is seeking technical assistance from local organizations to host Community Conversations.
+OPSR sought technical assistance from local organizations to host Community Conversations.
 Below you will find the Requst for Proposal as well as Response to Questions.
-Bids are due by 5:00 p.m.
+Bids were due by 5:00 p.m.
 CST, Friday, May 24, 2019.

 We're grateful to have worked with each of our Community Conversation host organizations.
 Click here for a PDF of the original schedule.